U.S. Trademark Process Overview

 Trademark Application: Once it is confirmed your trademark has a good chance of success, you can file a trademark application online through the USPTO's Trademark Electronic Application System (TEAS).
 The application should include a description of the goods or services associated with the mark, as well as the classification of the mark.

 Examination: The USPTO examines your application to determine whether the mark is eligible for registration.
 The examiner may request additional information or clarification during this stage.
+The current timeline is around 7 months to have your application reviewed.

 Publication: If the examiner approves the application, the mark will be published in the USPTO's Official Gazette, giving third parties an opportunity to oppose registration if they think the registration of your mark will cause them harm.